reruo321/Deep-Learning-Practice/002-Mathematical-Component-of-Neural-Network/README.md

 ### Neural Network
 #### Layer
 **Layer** is the core of neural network, which is a kind of data processing filter.
 It exports more meaningful representation from input data.
 Most of deep learning models consist of some connected simple layers, and they gradually refines data.

+#### Compiling
+To train a neural network, there are three things to be included while compiling it:

+  1. **Loss Function**
+  2. **Optimizer**
+  3. **Indicator to Monitor Training and Testing**

 ## Data Expression for Neural Network